startup house warsaw logo

 Understanding Server-Side Languages

 Programming languages are the backbone of backend development, enabling the creation of dynamic and interactive web applications.
 These languages run on the server and handle tasks such as database interactions, user authentication, and server logic.
 Popular server-side languages include Python, known for its readability and vast libraries; Java, valued for its portability and performance; and PHP, which is widely used for web development due to its integration with HTML.
 Each language has its strengths and is chosen based on the specific needs of the project.
 Understanding the syntax, frameworks, and best practices of these languages is crucial for backend developers.
+Additionally, knowledge of data formats such as JSON format is essential for API integration and data retrieval in backend coding.
 Mastery of server-side languages allows developers to build efficient, secure, and scalable applications, ensuring a seamless and responsive user experience.

 Exploring Databases